 The Future of Pharmacy Technicians

-Innovation of the pharmacy technician's role has occurred with changes in accreditation programs and expanding job opportunities.
-In addition, there is an increasing demand from pharmacists, desiring a technically- advanced support staff.
+Innovation of the pharmacy technician's role has occurred with changes in accreditation programs.
 Accredited education programs allow for the standardization of skills and this expansion of knowledge is partly responsible for these innovative changes.
 While pharmacy technician educational programs are evolving as quickly as changes are taking place in the job market, the pharmacy technician's role offers opportunity to get into the growing health care field.

 Employers demanding Pharmacists with training